Photo by Christin Hume on Unsplash

 You should be motivated by both helping yourself and your colleagues, but if not, try writing how-to guides for clout.

-If in the course of your daily tasks you have learned something generalizable or publicly applicable, blog about it!
+If in the course of your daily tasks you’ve learned something generalizable or publicly applicable, blog about it!
 You would be surprised how helpful it can be to someone else.
 If the Reddit blackout of 2023 taught us anything, it's that a lot of valuable knowledge exists on the internet, and sometimes it only exists in one or two Google-crawled places.
 You have valuable knowledge, and others should feel honored for you to share it.

 I wrote "Bash Environment Variable Defaults" because I wanted a "snack" article that was easy to write, and even though the topic is relatively niche, the article is in my top five articles by hits.
 On the other hand, I wrote "Docker Shell vs. Exec Form" mostly as an article to support "You Don't Need an Init System for Node.js in Docker," but the former gets nearly 10x the hits.
 There is so much more information about Docker and related technologies that I thought it would get lost in the noise.
 But you never know what people will find valuable!